Howard Francis Bone DSO, DSC, RN

 11 Oct 1941

-HMS Tigris (Cdr.
+While patrolling in Svaerholthavet, HMS Tigris (Cdr.
 H.F.
 Bone, DSO and Bar, DSC, RN) attacked a German convoy made up of three small merchant vessels escorted by four trawlers.
-Four torpedoes were fired at the two rear ships of the convoy.
-No hits were obtained.
+Four torpedoes were fired at the two rear ships of the convoy but no hits were obtained.

-According to German sources the composition of this convoy was the German merchant vessels Sonnenfelde (865 GRT, built 1922) and Andromeda (658 GRT, built 1910) and the Norwegian merchant vessel (in German service Kaupanger (1584 GRT, built 1930).
-They were escorted by the German auxiliary submarine chasers UJ-1211 and UJ-1416 and the patrol boat Nordlicht.
+The composition of this convoy was the German merchant vessels Sonnenfelde (865 GRT, built 1922) and Andromeda (658 GRT, built 1910) and the Norwegian merchant vessel (in German service Kaupanger (1584 GRT, built 1930).
+They were escorted by the German auxiliary submarine chasers UJ-1211 and UJ-1416 and the auxiliary patrol vessel V 6102 / Nordlicht.
+The convoy was on passage from Hammerfest (departed around 0700B/10) to Kirkeness (arrived around 0630B/12).
+The attack was apparently not observed.

 14 Oct 1941 (position 71.03, 27.10)